misterola/FOrgy/README.md

   <br/>

-From the above, there are eight major subcommands you can use to carryout various operations on your files.
+From the above, there are eight major sub-commands you can use to carryout various operations on your files and directories.
 These include:
 <br/>
 - ```get_metadata```
 - ```get_isbns_from_texts```